-Three general tag types will be used to address project objectives: conventional plastic dart tags, and internally-implanted data archiving and acoustic transmitting tags.
+Three general tag types will be used to address project objectives: conventional dart tags, and implanted archival and acoustic tags.
 Large quantities of conventional tags will be needed to provide meaningful levels of data to estimate horizontal movement, fishing mortality, natural mortality and growth rates (objectives 1, 2 and 4).
-Tags, which may be different sizes according to the sizes of tuna being tagged, are implanted in the dorsal musculature using stainless steel applicators.
-The tags4 bear a legend including a unique serial number, project identification and contact details.
+Tags, which may be of different sizes according to the sizes of tuna being tagged, are implanted in the dorsal musculature using stainless steel applicators.
+The tags bear a legend including a unique serial number, project identification and contact details.

-Internally-placed depth- and temperature-sensing archival tags5 of different sizes will be used on all three tuna species to better characterise vertical habitat utilisation by region and changes in behaviour and vulnerability caused by association with FADs, floating objects and seamounts (objective 3).
-Light-sensing archival tags also provide estimates of daily geolocation, usually with an accuracy of two degrees of latitude and one degree of longitude or better (Schaefer and Fuller 2002).
+Depth- and temperature-sensing archival tags, implanted in the body cavity, will be used with all three tuna species to define vertical habitat utilisation by region and changes in behaviour and vulnerability caused by association with FADs, floating objects and seamounts (objective 3).
+Light-based geolocation archival tags will also be used and can provide estimates of daily positions, usually with an accuracy of two degrees of latitude and one degree of longitude or better in equatorial waters (Schaefer and Fuller 2002).
 Such information will contribute to the understanding of meso- to large-scale mixing rates and regional fidelity (objective 2).
 Archival tag data may also be analysed concurrently with conventional tag and other data in spatially-structured models to estimate mortality rates and other population processes (objectives 1 and 4).

-Light-based geolocation by archival tags is not sufficiently accurate to determine with certainty if a tuna is "on" a FAD or some other type of association.
-Tagging using depthsensing acoustic tags in conjunction with FAD or seamount equipped receivers6 of limited range (receivers record both the presence of a tagged tuna and its depth distribution whilst in range of the receiver) can provide finer-scale geolocation and depth distribution data when the tagged tuna is known to be associated with a FAD.
+Light-based geolocation by archival tags is not sufficiently accurate to determine with certainty if a tuna is associated with a FAD or not.
+Tagging using depth-sensing acoustic tags in conjunction with FAD or seamount equipped receivers of limited range (receivers record both the presence of a tagged tuna and its depth distribution whilst in range of the receiver) can provide finer-scale positions and depth-distribution data when the tagged tuna is known to be associated with a FAD.
 Such tagging in association with anchored FADs has been successfully trialed in Hawaii (Dagorn et al. 2006) and during the Phase 1 PNG project.
 During Phase 2, acoustic tagging of tuna associated with drifting FADs will be incorporated into the tag-release strategy through the double tagging of tuna with an archival and an acoustic tag.
-Such drifting FADs will be deployed from and their position remotely monitored by the tagging vessel.
-Double tagging will allow confirmed periods of FAD association to be identified in the archival tag depth and geolocation data should the tag be recaptured and returned.
+Drifting FADs will be deployed from and their position remotely monitored by the tagging vessel.
+Double tagging will allow known periods of FAD association to be identified in the archival tag depth and geolocation data should the tag be recaptured and returned.
 Sonic tagging will contribute to objective 3.
-In combination, the archival and sonic tagging will also provide useful information on short-term spatial mixing of tagged fish; such information will assist in determining appropriate spatial and temporal scales for the conventional tagging analyses, and in particular the framing of structural assumptions regarding short-term postrelease mixing.
+In combination, the archival and sonic tagging will also provide useful information on shortterm spatial mixing of tagged fish (objective 2); such information will assist in determining appropriate spatial and temporal scales for the conventional tagging analyses, and in particular the framing of structural assumptions regarding short-term post-release mixing.